pinpox/age-plugin-pwmanager/README.md

 $ nix run github:Enzime/age-plugin-pwmanager
 ```

-Or you can enter a shell environment that provides both `age` and `age-plugin-pwmanager`:
+Or you can enter a shell environment that provides both `age` and `age-plugin-*`
+for all supported backends:

 ```
 $ nix shell github:Enzime/age-plugin-pwmanager